 To realise the potential impact of this approach, it is necessary to scale it across the thousands of acres of suitable airspace across the city.
-Much of London is owned by a few major landlords, of which local authorities are among the largest, owning on average 25% of the land in their borough.
-Housing associations hold similarly large amounts of real estate, with the largest dozen alone owning 600,000 homes, or an estimated tenth of all homes in London.

-This is why, in 2021, Skyroom launched the Key Worker Homes Fund to accelerate the delivery of sustainable, affordable, beautiful homes in partnership with London housing associations and local authorities.
+Much of London is owned by a few major landlords, of which local authorities are among the largest, owning on average 25% of the land in their borough.16 Housing associations hold similarly large amounts of real estate, with the largest dozen alone owning 600,000 homes, or an estimated tenth of all homes in London.
+17 of sustainable, affordable, beautiful homes in partnership with London housing associations and local authorities.
 The £100 million resource invites housing providers to identify buildings suitable for airspace development within their portfolio and finances the delivery of between a dozen and 200 homes across one or more sites in London.